intecomm-trial/intecomm-edc/README.rst

 See also https://github.com/clinicedc/edc

-* Django 4.2 / python 3.11
+* Django 5.1 / python 3.12
-* EDC (see setup.cfg for version)
+* ClinicEDC (see setup.cfg for version)
-* We run live and UAT on Ubuntu with nginx/gunicorn/mysql 8.1
+* We run LIVE and UAT on Ubuntu with nginx/gunicorn/mysql 8.1

 Basic install
 -------------